ministryofjustice/opg-modernising-lpa/docs/runbooks/disabling_dynamodb_global_tables.md

 At present, when replicas are used to create DynamoDB global tables, the AWS API also enables DynamoDB Streams to send on write requests on to the replica table.

-However, when disabling replicas, an attempt is made first to disable streams which fails because they are required got Global Tables.
+However, when disabling replicas, an attempt is made first to disable streams which fails because they are required for Global Tables.

 See (https://github.com/hashicorp/terraform-provider-aws/issues/19342)